DataDog/hiring-engineers/README.md

 # The Challenge

+Read on and don't forget to read the **References**.

 ## Questions

 ### Level 1

 * Sign up for Datadog, get the agent reporting metrics from your local machine.
-Bonus question: what is the agent?
+* Bonus question: what is the agent?
 * Submit an event via the API.
 * Get an event to appear in your email inbox (the email address you signed up for the account with)